DevashishHarsh/Drone-Deconflictor/README.md

 This design allows seamless scaling to enterprise-level UAV traffic management.

-## License

-This repository is provided under the MIT License.

 ## Contributing and License

 Contributions are welcome.
 Please submit pull requests for improvements.

+This repository is provided under the MIT License.

 For questions or issues, open a GitHub issue.